Medial-EarlySign/medpython/Internal/MedPyExport/generate_binding/README.md

 *   **MedRepository:** A compact, efficient data repository and API for storing and accessing EMR signals.
 Querying categorical signals like perscriptions and diagnosis in an easy and efficient API.
 *   **MedModel:** An end-to-end machine learning pipeline that takes data from MedRepository or JSON EMR inputs to produce predictions and explainability outputs.
 It supports both training and inference.
-*   **Medial Tools:** A suite of utilities for training, evaluation, and workflow management, including bootstrap analysis, fairness checks, and explainability.
+*   **Medial Tools:** A suite of utilities for training, evaluation, and workflow management, including bootstrap analysis, fairness checks, and explainability. `MedPython` is the Python alternative to replace all those tools.

 ## From Raw Data to Insight in Four Simple Steps